-The Investment Committee was established as a sub-committee of the board to supervise the investment activities of Mega African Capital Limited.
-The investment committee is made up of three members who are Rosalyn Darkwa (Chairperson), Kwesi Amonoo-Neizer and Christine Dowuona-Hammond.
+The investment committee was established as a sub-committee of the board to supervise the investment activities of Mega African Capital Limited.
+The membership of the Committee shall consist of not less than three members but at the end of the reporting date the membership was made up of two members who are Kwesi Amonoo-Neizer and Christine Dowuona-Hammond.
+The investment Committee (the Committee") is acting in a fiduciary capacity with respect to the Mega African Capital Portfolio, and is accountable to the Board of Mega African Capital for reviewing and evaluating the investment of all assets owned by, or held in trust for the Mega African Capital.

-The Investment Committee (the Committee") is acting in a fiduciary capacity with respect to the Mega African Capital Portfolio, and is accountable to the Board of Mega African Capital for reviewing and evaluating the investment of all assets owned by, or held in trust for the Mega African Capital.
 The Committee will, within agreed risk appetite for market and credit risks:

 - i.
 Approve investment policies - ii.
-Approve all Investment transactions in excess of US\$1m with an upper limit of US\$1.5m, above which must be referred to the Board; the limits to be reviewed annually by the Board. - iii.
-Ensure compliance with all applicable legislation and relevant guidance in respect of compliance with investment policy. - iv.
-The Committee will review and monitor: - a. the portfolio performance of all asset classes plus the total portfolio against performance measurement targets (benchmarks) understanding the impacts of external factors; - b. the investment strategy, including asset allocation and risk management policy; - c.
-Conflicts of Interest Guidelines and any insider trading events; - d. risk limits and the risk appetite; - v. the effectiveness of the investment policies. - vi. such other matters as may be determined by the Board. - vii.
-Review Investment Policies at least once a year.
+Approve all Investment transactions in excess of US\$1m with an upper limit of US\$1.5m, above which must be referred to the Board; the limits to be reviewed annually by the Board. - Ensure compliance with all applicable legislation and relevant guidance in respect of compliance with investment policy. - iv.
+Investment Committee-continued a. the portfolio performance of all asset classes plus the total portfolio against performance measurement targets (benchmarks) understanding the impacts of external factors b. the investment strategy, including asset allocation and risk management policy c.
+Conflicts of Interest Guidelines and any insider trading events f. such other matters as may be determined by the Board;